 An award may be presented to a student whom the College judges has achieved excellence in their Higher National studies.
 An additional award may be presented to a student whom the College considers to have overcome adversity in order to progress.
 It is anticipated that the recipient(s) will have enrolled on a course of Higher Education at one of the Universities at the Crichton.

-The recipient(s) of the Prize and Shield are selected by Dumfries and Galloway College.
+The recipient(s) of the Prize are selected by Dumfries and Galloway College.
 Students may not make direct applications for this funding.

 Value of award – £1000